Do we really need a two-part article on “why my feet itch at night”? Yes! Because this is really a two-part question.

 The first question: "Why do my feet itch?"
 The second question: "Why at night?"

-So, for this first part we will focus on the causes of itching feet.
+So, for Part I, we will focus on the causes of itching feet and for Part II, we will focus on why your feet itch at night.
 Itching feet may not sound like a serious problem, but tell that to someone with itchy feet!

 Suffering from itchy feet can be annoying, disruptive and even painful.
 Itching leads to scratching, which causes the itching to get even worse and can then result in bleeding, skin damage and secondary infections.